 As a result, without a robust approach to asset discovery, the pressure to constantly adapt to new technology produces new security risks.
-The widespread use of remote assets such as servers and storage mean that security teams are now rarely in control of all the assets used to deliver IT.
+The widespread use of remote assets such as servers and storage means that security teams are now rarely in control of all assets used to deliver IT.

-The scope of assets that need to be discovered for this is all hardware devices.
+The scope of assets to be discovered for this are all hardware devices.
 Discovering the necessary information about these assets can empower the security staff to deny access to unauthorized and unmanaged products that could be used to attack the organization and its business-critical assets.

 For example, asset discovery techniques such as dynamic host tracking can be used to manage mobile devices as they connect, disconnect, and reconnect to different networks.
-The asset discovery tools can also use hierarchical asset organization to classify assets in a structure built using business context.
+The asset discovery tools can also use hierarchical asset organization to classify assets in a structure built on business context.

-Links Between Asset Discovery and ITSM Configuration Management
+Asset Discovery and ITSM Configuration Management

-Interfaces should be built between asset discovery tools and ITSM tools, with rules defined that only transfer into the ITSM tool the information discovered about the assets that is necessary for the operation of that tool.
+Interfaces should be built between asset discovery tools and ITSM tools, with rules defined that only transfer into the ITSM tool the information discovered about the assets that are necessary for the operation of that tool.
 The other information can stay in the asset discovery tool, where it will still be available to ITSM if they need it for investigations.

 Sometimes the asset discovery tool will automatically update the information in the CMDB, but this may mask issues.
-For example, if IT carry out an unauthorized change to the version of software operating on a particular asset so that it is now different to other similar assets, it may be more beneficial for the asset discovery tool to alert ITSM that there is an inconsistency between these similar assets so that the configuration manager can investigate.
+For example, if IT carries out an unauthorized change to the version of software operating on a particular asset so that it is now different to similar assets, it may be more beneficial for the asset discovery tool to alert ITSM that there is an inconsistency between similar assets so that the configuration manager can investigate.

 Asset discovery is fundamental for managing all types of IT assets, including hardware, software, and networks.
-Without discovering and understanding what equipment is on an organization’s network, and how it is configured, very little value will ever be realized from asset management.
+Without discovering and understanding what equipment is on an organization’s network, and how it is configured, little value will ever be realized from asset management.
 If asset discovery and configuration management are implemented successfully, the resulting CMS will be a mine of highly valuable data and information, providing much-needed support to all ITSM and IT disciplines.